Mike Thompson chosen as new Poland councilman

 POLAND

-Village council selected Mike Thompson to fill the seat vacated by Leah Wilson at a special meeting Tuesday.
+Village council selected local lawyer Mike Thompson to fill the seat vacated by Leah Wilson at a special meeting Tuesday.

+Mayor Tim Sicafuse was absent, so council president Linda Srnec cast the deciding vote for Thompson.

+Both Thompson and fellow candidate Rex Fisher had received two votes from council.

-A lifelong Poland Village resident, Thompson is a litigation attorney who previously chaired the Poland Village Planning Committee and was president of the Poland Schools Foundation for Educational Excellence.
+A lifelong village resident, Thompson previously chaired the Poland Village Planning Committee and served as president of the Poland Schools Foundation for Educational Excellence.

+Thompson assured council he would inhabit the role of councilman as a citizen first.

+“I’m not one of those lawyers who confuses my law license with having extended powers when appointed to a legislative body,” Thompson said.

-Thompson stated that he intends to run for the seat when it is up for election in November.
+Thompson intends to run for the seat for its full term when it is up for election in November.

+Wilson resigned from her position Jan.
+2 and refused to comment on the reason for her departure.

 Don't Miss a Story